JINhuaqing/jinhuaqing.github.io/_pages/about.md

 * Exchange student, the University of Hong Kong, 2016-2017

-* Ph.D in Statistics, The University of Hong Kong, 2022 (expected)
+* Ph.D in Statistics, The University of Hong Kong, 2022

 <!--